SYalouz/QuantNBody/paper.md

 # Summary

-The 'QuantNBody' is package is a Python numerical toolbox for quantum chemists/physicists interested in the development of methodologies to study quantum many-body problems ranging from electronic structure to condensed matter theory.
+The 'QuantNBody' package is a Python toolbox for quantum chemists/physicists interested in methods development to study quantum many-body problems ranging from electronic structure to condensed matter theory.
 It provides a quick and easy way to build matrix representations of bosonic and fermionic quantum many-body operators (*e.g.* hamiltonians, spin or excitation operators) and get access to quantities/objects of interest (*e.g.* energies, reduced density matrices, many-body wave functions).
 The code includes various native functions and it is flexible enough to help users in building their own numerical tools to implement new methods.

 # Statement of need

 The manipulation of many-body operators in the language of second quantization is a crucial step for accessing the properties of model or *ab initio* systems in quantum chemistry and physics.
 From a numerical point of view, this requires developing codes that can build matrix representations of quantum operators in a given quantum many-body basis (*e.g.* Hamiltonians, spin or excitation operators).
 In a great majority of the case, this aspect is kept as a ''blackbox'' in codes to spare the users from cumbersome numerical parts and to facilitate their use of already implemented methods.
-Nevertheless, this type of implementation becomes a real obstacle to overcome for researchers in need of reliable numerical tools to quickly develop and test new methodologies based on the second quantization algebra.
+Nevertheless, this type of implementation becomes a real obstacle to overcome for researchers in need of reliable numerical tools to quickly develop and test new methodologies based on second quantization algebra.

-The 'QuantNBody' python package was designed for that purpose: helping theoreticians with an efficient and simple-to-use toolbox to numerically create and manipulate objects related to quantum many-body systems (with either fermionic or bosonic particles).
-The code's philosophy is thus similar to several other packages such as Quimb [@gray2018quimb], Quspin [@weinberg2017quspin;@weinberg2019quspin] or OpenFermion [@mcclean2020openfermion]  which were originally developed  as theoretician-friendly numerical tools.
+The 'QuantNBody' python package was designed answer this problem and to be theoretician-friendly.
+More precisely, it provides a simple-to-use and efficient numerical toolbox to create and manipulate objects related to quantum many-body systems (with either fermionic or bosonic particles).
+This package can be seen as a complementary contribution to the family of packages dedicated to quantum many-body systems such as Quimb [@gray2018quimb], Quspin [@weinberg2017quspin;@weinberg2019quspin] or OpenFermion [@mcclean2020openfermion]  which were originally with a same philosophy

 # Framework of the package